vt6/conformance-tests/core/README.md

 Each other line has one of the following formats:

 * `test <arg>` starts a new testcase.
   The `<arg>` is the message to parse.
-It may contain 2-digit hexadecimal escape sequence to encode arbitrary bytes, esp.
+It may contain 2-digit hexadecimal escape sequences to encode arbitrary bytes, esp.
 ASCII control characters, e.g. `\x0A` for NL.
 * `ok <arg>` indicates that the current testcase is a valid message.
   The test MUST fail if the implementation produces an error while parsing this message The `<arg>` is a pretty-printed representation of an equivalent message with no superfluous whitespace, except for one space between each element of an S-expression.